OneCDOnly/sherpa/README.md

 4) Then, to install (or reinstall) an app, run **sherpa.sh** with the name of your required app as an argument.

-So, to install SABnzbd+, use:
+So, to install SABnzbd, use:

 ```
 ./sherpa.sh SABnzbd